Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 • Keep a digital maintenance log with dates, tasks performed, cost, and contractor name

-• Photograph key areas (roof, gutters, foundation, HVAC unit) at least once a year
+• Photograph key areas (roof, gutters, foundation, HVAC unit) at least once a year with timestamps

-• Save all receipts and invoices — both for DIY supplies and professional services
+• Save all receipts and invoices for both DIY supplies and professional services

 • Store permits and inspection certificates for any system upgrades